data-eco/eco-python/README.md

 - [ ] extend support to alt file formats
   - [ ] tsv
   - [ ] feather/arrow
-- [ ] allow json to be passed in for metadata
 - [ ] describe motivation & use of profiles
 - [ ] allow arbitrary schemas to be provided & used for validation?
   - [ ] modify "profile" to accept a path/url/dict?